rust-lang-ua/livecoding_cg_wgpu/01_wgpu_setup/README.md

 ## Basic wgpu setup with simple Perlin noise animation

-To start the program you need to have cargo installed, and then run the following comand in the root directory:
+To start the program you need to have cargo installed, and then run the following comand in the current directory:
 ```
 cargo run
 ```